HEnquist/camilladsp/README.md

 but you can disable the whole group with the `--no-default-features` flag.
 Then you have to manually add all the ones you want.

-Example 1: You want `websocket`, `pulse-backend` and `FFTW`.
-The first one is included by default so you only need to add `FFTW` and `pulse-backend`:
+Example 1: You want `websocket` and `pulse-backend`.
+The first one is included by default so you only need to add `pulse-backend`:
 ```
-cargo build --release --features FFTW --features pulse-backend
+cargo build --release --features pulse-backend
 (or)
-cargo install --path . --features FFTW --features pulse-backend
+cargo install --path . --features pulse-backend
 ```

-Example 2: You want `32bit` and `FFTW`.
+Example 2: You want only `32bit`.
 Since you don't want `websocket` you have to disable the defaults:
 ```
-cargo build --release --no-default-features --features FFTW --features 32bit
+cargo build --release --no-default-features --features 32bit
 (or)
-cargo install --path . --no-default-features --features FFTW --features 32bit
+cargo install --path . --no-default-features --features 32bit
 ```

 ### Additional dependencies